-Ashely has a mixed heritage and she makes use of her Instagram platform to draw illustrations about mental health, climate change, and racial justice.
-Her illustration of the fatal shooting of Ahmaud Arbery was widely shared online.
-She aspires to foster a safer world for marginalised communities through her work.
+Ashley has a mixed heritage and they make use of her Instagram platform to draw illustrations about mental health, climate change, and racial justice.
+Their illustration of the fatal shooting of Ahmaud Arbery was widely shared online.
+They aspire to foster a safer world for marginalised communities through Their work.

 Living in Los Angeles, the artist behind Homo Riot plasters images of queer men and “homo love” on buildings and construction sites all over the city.
 Starting out as a statement of protest and outrage, the works soon turned into a message of love and positivity for the LGBTQ community.
 His works encourage us to take pride in being queer and to show that off on the streets like heterosexual couples do, because #GayIsGood!

 We love the fact that @ggggrimes challenges perceptions with their representations of people of colour in the community.
 In fact, they even offer a grant for the Black Trans Community.
 Bold colours and strong humans are the order of the day here, and you can shop prints, pins, and a selection of works on the website directly.